g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add JSON deserialization
 - [x] Add Element as JSON Schema / Value

-- [ ] Add ID to Parameter so we have a unique key and review paramterList
 - [ ] check that if the paramter name change, so it should be in the list or I cannot find it by name

 - [ ] Add a description property
 - [ ] Add a tooltip property